 Other Ways to Leave a Legacy

 There are more ways, such as charitable trusts and gifts of real estate, to benefit both your heirs and the Foundation.
-Individual situations vary, so please consult your professional advisers on other ways to give.
-If you are considering a gift of real estate, please contact us first to be certain the Foundation is able to receive your gift.
+Individual situations vary, consult your professional advisers on other ways to give.
+If you are considering a gift of real estate, contact us first to be certain the Foundation is able to receive your gift.

 “For the first time, (my kids) were able to be a part of organized sports and they really enjoyed it more than I could have imagined.
 Their physical stamina and strength increased and they lost some weight and improved their health and fitness so much that it was noticeable even after the first year.”